Film Studies - Theory History Practice (M.Phil.)

 Please note: all modules are subject to change and/or availability.
 Students must take three modules in Michaelmas term and three modules in Hilary term, subject to timetabling.

 The minimum requirement for consideration is a good honours degree of upper second class (2.1) or above, or an equivalent qualification, in a related or relevant area.
-All candidates who require an IELTS qualification must achieve a minimum score of 7.0 in all categories.
-Candidates may be asked to submit a sample of written work and may be interviewed by Skype or in person.
-Applications should be made online by the 30th June 2017.
+All applicants who require an IELTS qualification (academic version) must achieve a minimum score of 6.5 overall (no individual band below 6).
+Applicants may be asked to submit a sample of written work and may be interviewed by Skype or in person.
+Applications should be made online by the 30th June 2019.
 Applications from serious candidates may be considered after this date.